mortenaa/kotlin-workshop/PITCHME.md

     3.14      -> whatIsIt = "PI"
 }
 ```
-- But 'var' isn't functional !
+But 'var' isn't functional !

 ---

 ## Pattern to avoid var
  - Use `when` as expression
- - Must cover all possibilities
+ - Must cover all possibilities (be exhaustive)
+ - can have a default part (else)

 ```kotlin
 val surprise: Any = getSomething()